13 min read

 For Early Elementary (Ages 5-8)

-Now they can follow longer narratives and understand slightly more complex lessons.
-These Islamic stories for children build on their growing comprehension:
+Now they can follow longer stories and understand deeper lessons.
+These Islamic stories build on what they already know:

 4. Prophet Yusuf's Beautiful Patience

 This is one of the most complete stories in the Quran.
-Tell it in installments: how Yusuf had a special dream, how his brothers were jealous and threw him in a well, how he was sold as a slave but stayed good, how he went to prison for something he didn't do but never gave up on Allah, and how eventually he became the minister of Egypt and forgave his brothers.
+Tell it in parts.
+How Yusuf had a special dream.
+How his brothers were jealous and threw him in a well.
+How he was sold as a slave but stayed good.
+How he went to prison but never gave up on Allah.
+And how he became the minister of Egypt and forgave his brothers.

 💚 Why It Works

-It's basically the ultimate story of patience and trusting Allah's plan.
-Kids can understand injustice and see how staying patient and faithful leads to good endings.
+It's the ultimate story of patience and trusting Allah's plan.
+Kids understand unfairness.
+They can see how staying patient and faithful leads to good endings.

 5. Prophet Nuh and the Great Ark